KyPoCha/CPP-codes-from-study/README.md

-BI-PA2 repository
+*BI-PA2* repository

-In directory SemesterWork is located semestr work for PA2 DU0# - there are located resolved homework tasks
+In directory SemesterWork is located semestr work for PA2

+Branches *DU0#* - there are branches where are located resolved homework tasks